liam2/liam2/doc/usersguide/source/processes.rst

   * **method**: is the name of the method to do the alignment.
     The default "bysorting" method sorts the individuals by score and takes as many individuals as necessary by descending order of score.
-The "sidewalk" method traverse individuals in their original order, does a cumulative sum of the probability and each time there is a change of the integer part of the accumulated probability, the corresponding individual is selected.
+The "sidewalk" method traverse individuals in some random order, does a cumulative sum of the probability and each time there is a change of the integer part of the accumulated probability, the corresponding individual is selected.